geniuslounge/metalink/README.md

-All you need to do is set the following environment variables
+All you need to do is set the following environment variables:

 * `channel_domain` - in the form of `geniuslounge.com`
 * `DISABLE_COLLECTSTATIC = 1` - For heroku config, this was required, as it doesn't even have a DB, or defined static files!